 Water quality is the “condition of water, including chemical, physical, and biological characteristics, usually with respect to its suitability” for drinking or swimming.
 In our case, we care more about the suitability for drinking.

-To get an accurate measurement of local water quality, tap water is tested for things such as:
+To get an accurate measurement of quality, tap water is tested for things such as:

 - Dissolved oxygen